Geological mapping in the Owaria-Touno area, Japan

 Fig. 1-1 Geological map

-Geologic guide for HIROMI Rail Line, http://y95480.g1.xrea.com/hiromi_line_geology.htm
+Geologic guide for HIROMI Rail Line,@http://y95480.g1.xrea.com/hiromi_line_geology.htm

-Mesozic; gK, Granite; Jss, Sandstone and mudstone; Jms, Mudstone; Jch, Chert
+Mesozoic; gK, Granite; Jss, Sandstone and mudstone; Jms, Mudstone; Jch, Chert

 Geologic age